veillette/opticsTextbook/content/Chap10FiberOptics/FiberOptics.md

 \end{align*}
 ```

-The first few of these distributions are plotted in {numref}`figFiberMirrorModes`, from which it is observed that $m$ corresponds to the amount of maxima in the distribution.
-The pre-factors $\sqrt{2/d}$ in Eq. {eq}`eqModeDistributions` are chosen such that the functions are orthonormal, meaning
+The first few of these distributions are plotted in {numref}
+`figFiberMirrorModes`, from which it is observed that $m$ corresponds to the
+amount of maxima in the distribution.
+The pre-factors $\sqrt{2/d}$ in Eq. {eq}
+`eq:fiber:mode-distributions` are chosen such that the functions are
+orthonormal, meaning
 ```{math}
 \begin{align*}
 \int_{-d/2}^{d/2} u_i\cdot u_j\mathrm{d}y =